Factbox: The wealthy behind presidential race

 * Robert Mercer - co-CEO of hedge fund Renaissance Technologies.
 Donation: $1 million

-(Reporting by Patrick Temple-West, Alexander Cohen and Alina Selyukh; editing by Philip Barbara)
+(Reporting by Patrick Temple-West, Alexander Cohen and Alina Selyukh; Editing by Eric Beech)